orra phelps nature preserve

-This ~18 acre preserve located in the Town of Wilton, New York, boasts approximately 1.5 miles of meandering trails that lead visitors down to a section of the Little Snook Kill Stream.
+The ~18 acre Orra Phelps Nature Preserve, located in the Town of Wilton, boasts approximately 1.5 miles of meandering trails that lead visitors down to a section of the Little Snook Kill Stream.

 The Orra Phelps Nature Preserve was donated to the Saratoga Land Conservancy (now Saratoga PLAN) in 1996 by Mary Arakelian, niece of Dr. Orra Almira Phelps.